MTV (Nordic)

 MTV Nordic was a 24-hour English-language Nordic cable television network owned by ViacomCBS Networks EMEAA that was active from 5 June 1998 to 1 February 2021.

 Between 1998 and 2006, MTV Nordic served the majority of European territories that did not have their own localized MTV channel under the branding MTV Europe & Nordic.
 The majority of programming was hosted by presenters from the Nordic countries, mainly Sweden, Denmark and Norway.
 Additional video jockeys came from Israel, United States, Ireland and the United Kingdom.
 The channel gradually began to localize in May 2005 with the launch of MTV Denmark and in September 2005, the launch of MTV Sweden, MTV Norway and MTV Finland, which resulted in the MTV Nordic ceasing as a brand.

 On 22 February 2019, the local MTV channels for the Nordic region were replaced by the relaunch of MTV Nordic which features no advertising or sponsorships.
 Despite this, separate social media accounts and websites still exist for the local languages.

 In early 2020, MTV Nordic as a branding began to reappear on MTV's social media sites within the Nordic region.

-On 1 February 2021, MTV Nordic was replaced with MTV Europe (now MTV Global).
+On 1 February 2021, MTV Nordic was replaced with MTV Europe (now MTV Global), along with MTV China and Comedy Central (Southeast Asia).